jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+prepopulate canvas with blob for initial load?
+Ok, I added placehodler img element that becomes after a user-inputted image is rendered onto the canvas.

+consider touch target 44 like var(--touchtarget) for small screens, and 4.8 at min something like 414...
+BE careful though because trying to keep card dimensions unaffected -- this would be for L1 & L2

 meditate on how card back horizontal can truly show horizontal.
 It

 if possible on non-tiny screens, lower interaction cost of discovering image filters/ logo position... maybe they always should be visible on non-tiny scrrens but might need to speararte them because maybe there is an appropraite UI to tie to clicking the image (as opposed to nothing)

-consider touch target 44 like var(--touchtarget) for small screens, and 4.8 at min something like 414...

 consider max-width 399 because that's more the idea